 A short-term lease typically spans a shorter duration than a standard lease agreement, often lasting for a few months or up to a year.
 These leases offer greater flexibility for both landlords and tenants, allowing for quicker adjustments to changing circumstances or property needs.
 Short-term leases are often favored for temporary housing, seasonal businesses, or situations where tenants require more flexibility in their rental arrangements.
 It is typically used for a few months to a year, suitable for pop-up shops or seasonal businesses.

-Key Elements of a Lease Agreement:
+Key Elements and How to Write a Lease Agreement:

 1. Parties Involved: